black and white bed linen

 No prior dance experience is required — all levels are welcome.

 I offer tailored one-to-one sessions in embodied inquiry, somatic healing, and imaginal energy pedagogies, drawing on Tai Chi–inspired creative movement practices and decades of experience with Butoh, ritual, and improvisation.
-These can online or in-person.
+These can be held online or in-person.

 These sessions can support: